nwutils/electron-to-nwjs/TESTS.md

 ## Result of tests
 The tests below were all done using a computer running Debian Bullseye.
-At first I tried to make those builds using macOS High Sierra as well, but for some reason webpack doesn't seem to work properly in it; it skips some of the plugins when targetting old NW.js versions, and the final build ends up just not working.
+At first I tried to test on macOS High Sierra as well, but for some reason webpack doesn't seem to work properly in it; it skips some of the plugins when targetting old NW.js versions, and the final build ends up just not working.

 Since Mac builds can be created in any system, I will just ignore that for now.
 Although, once we get to the point of making electron-builder working we gonna need Apple's code signing, which can only be made on macOS, we gonna need to find a fix for that.

-- **0.27.5**: NOT WORKING (not launching, with no clear error)
+- **0.27.5**: NOT WORKING (not launching; error seems to be related with node's conf API)
 - **0.28.0**: ?
 - **0.28.1**: ?
 - **0.28.2**: ?